 Modern tourism is born of the Grand Tour.
 From the 17th century onwards, the brahmins of Britain travelled across the Continent for the twin purposes of education and entertainment.
 The Tour, an itinerant masterclass in antique culture and contemporary manners, gained popularity throughout the subsequent centuries.
 The concept of leisure travel spread to other national elites, and to the middle classes.
 Eventually, with the onset of mass transport and paid holidays, it came within reach of the working classes.

 Italy, with its rich mix of treasures from classical antiquity, culinary delights, and friendly climes, was the obvious first target of the Grand Tour.
 Another early tourist hotspot was Germany's Rhine Valley.
 Not only because of its natural splendour and architectural heritage, but also because of its very topography.
 In the days before rail, the river was a natural conduit for the leisure traveller, much as it had been for the traders, artists and builders who had unwittingly created the attractions along the banks.

 'Tourism' - a word first appearing in print in 1822 - quickly turned professional, attested by the rapid spread during the 19th century of Hotel Bristol as a generic name for overnight accommodation for the weary tourist .
 Tourism also produced a new type of cartography - the tourist map.
-These were explicitly designed to be alluring, to include and reflect the leisurely enjoyment of travel.
+These maps were explicitly designed to be alluring, to include and reflect the leisurely enjoyment of travel.